Last updated on March 27th, 2023 at 08:50 pm

 - Add the washers, then the wing nuts.
 Tighten the wing nuts, and press the flowers.

 - You can certainly open the press up to check on your flowers from time to time.
-You may need to freshen up the paper or cardboard by adding new pieces, if there is any mould or mildew.
+You may need to freshen up the paper or cardboard by adding new pieces, if there is any mold or mildew.

 - Once your flowers are pressed, they can be stored until ready to use.